FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/_edits.md

 ## Day 3

-Topics/Questions

-- `PureComponent`

-- students seem unclear about what THIS is:

-  `const component = ({THIS}) => { ... }`

-  - explain that the first thing passed in is `props`
-  - show them that `const { THIS } = this.props` is the same

 ## Day 4

-- UPDATE TO LATEST VERSION OF REACT ROUTER

-- browser history
-  - why?
-  - how it works

-- view urls on other websites
-  - Medium (what is a hash at the end, why is it there?)
-  - Reddit

-- what is a hash

-- issues with relative/absolute paths
-`<Link to="path/1">Link</Link>` - adds paths on the end of the current path This can result in "http://localhost:8000/path/path/path/path/1" Use an absolute link: `<Link to="/path/1">Link</Link>`

 - clearer directions in lab activity about:
   - using routes for sorting (newest, popular)